-HPS121 - Psychology B: Individual and Social Development
+HPS121 - Introduction to Psychology: Individual and Social Development

 Trimester 1: Cloud (online)

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 1 x 2 hour class (online) per fortnight